Nate Dogg: Legacy

 In 2013, Nate Dogg's son Naijiel Hale was committed to play football at the University of Washington.
 A couple of years later, in 2015, Nate's other son, Nathaniel Jr., having adopted the stage name Lil Nate Dogg, released his own album, Son of a G. Naijiel would also begin to create music, adopting the stage name NHale, and released his debut studio album, Young OG, in 2020.

 It was reported a posthumous and final studio album entitled Nate Dogg: It's a Wonderful Life was announced in 2012, with a late spring or early summer 2013 release from Seven Arts Music and United Media & Music Group.
-As of 2022, the album has not been released—with no further announcements given—and it was quietly shelved.
+As of 2025, the album has not been released and no further announcements have been made.